NAFTeam/NAFF/docs/src/Guides/5 Components.md

 await channel.send("Look a Button!", components=components)
 ```

-`ButtonStyles.URL` also does neither receive not require any callback.
+`ButtonStyles.URL` does not receive events, or work with callbacks.

 ## Select Your Favorite